bhanu4734/personal-knowledge-based-assistant-Using-LLM/README.md

 🚀 Features

-Upload .txt or .pdf documents
+1.Upload .txt or .pdf documents

-Ask natural language questions about the uploaded content Get concise answers using a local LLM (e.g., TinyLLaMA) Simple and clean web interface
+2.Ask natural language questions about the uploaded content

+3.Get concise answers using a local LLM (e.g., TinyLLaMA)

+4.Simple and clean web interface

-Extensible: keywords extraction, paraphrasing, and question generation (commented out in current version)
+5.Extensible: keywords extraction, paraphrasing, and question generation (commented out in current version)

 🛠️ Setup and Run